LouisChrist/pyblu/docs/index.rst

-BluOS Client
+pyblu
 ============

-This is a Python library for interfacing with BluOS player.
+This is an Python library for interfacing with BluOS player.
 It uses the `BluOS API <https://bluesound-deutschland.de/wp-content/uploads/2022/01/Custom-Integration-API-v1.0_March-2021.pdf>`_ to control and query the status of BluOS players.